kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 ### Conclusion

-Table below compare all scenarios with relevant metrics for the test.
+Table below compare all relevant metrics for all four scenarios.

-- **Scenrario 1** with 1% sampling rate
+- **Scenario 1** with 1% sampling rate
-- **Scenrario 2** with 100% sampling rate
+- **Scenario 2** with 100% sampling rate
-- **Scenrario 3** with 100% sampling rate, collector service without end point
+- **Scenario 3** with 100% sampling rate, collector service without end point
-- **Scenrario 4** with 100% sampling rate, no collector deployed
+- **Scenario 4** with 100% sampling rate, no collector deployed

 ||Scenario 1|Scenario 2|Scenario 3|Scenario 4|
 |:--|:--:|:--:|:--:|:--:|